 Beam Width Probe allows measurement of particle shape by measuring the divergence of the particle beam.

 Service/Support Contract (3 years) includes spare parts (extra filaments and electron multiplier) and up to two weeks of on-site support.
 Parts and support are interchangeable, as needed, based on advance payment of fee.
 Parts will usually be shipped overnight.

-Starting in 2014 we will be making available several important upgrades for the TOF AMS systems.
+Starting in 2014 we made available several important upgrades for the TOF AMS systems.

 1) An improved particle sizing module.

 The sizing module, referred to as the efficient particle time of flight (ePTOF) chopper is based on a multiplexed particle beam chopper system with 50% particle throughput (compared to 2%) providing significantly improved signal-to-noise for the particle size measurement.

 The new fast data acquisition card operates with 14 bit dynamic range at 1.6 Gs/s digitization rates.
 The new card will replace the Agilent AP240 in earlier TOF AMS systems.
 This card supports the new ePTOF particle beam chopper system and has a custom event triggering mode to allow signal particle mass spectra to be recorded.

 The TAG-AMS project is an collaborative development project between ARI, Professor Allen Goldstien at UC Berkerely and Susan Herring of Aerosol Dynamics, Inc.